Best sunglasses for small faces

 Clear sunglasses

 Known as crystal or transparent frame sunglasses, clear acetate frames are a stylish choice.
-Combined with dark sun lenses, see-through acetate is a fantastic way to show the finer details and highlights of your frame.
+Combined with dark sun lenses, see-through acetate is a fantastic way to showcase the finer details and highlights of your frame.
 Seen within, the rivets, screws and hardware will catch the sunlight beautifully for a characteristic look.
-In terms of colour, clear acetates can be neutral or lightly tinted in pastels of blue, green, yellow and many more.
-If opaque acetates seem to bold for you, try a crystal-coloured frame instead.

 Square sunglasses